kubeideas/denytor/README.md

 By default URL "https://check.torproject.org/torbulkexitlist" is used.

-Other URL's which respond content-type "text/plain" is supported as well.
+Other URL's which respond content-type "text/plain" are supported as well.

 ## Installation istio behind http proxy LB